Henschel Hs 126: Design and development

 The origins of the Hs 126 that was derived from the Henschel Hs 122, which did not advance beyond pre-production after flight testing demonstrated the type to offer no meaningful improvement over the existing Heinkel He 46.
 During 1936, Heinkel's chief designer, Friedrich Nicolaus, commenced work on a more advanced version of the Hs 122; this was later redesignated as the Hs 126.
 While it retained the same basic configuration of the Hs 122, however, it differed by its redesigned parasol wing, cantilever undercarriage, and a semi-enclosed cockpit.
 The Hs 126 also featured all-metal stressed skin construction.

 In the autumn of 1936, the first prototype conducted its maiden flight, powered by a single Junkers Jumo 210 V12 engine.
 The first prototype was not entirely up to Luftwaffe.
 Early flights were made without the cockpit cover.
 Both the second and third prototypes were powered by the Bramo 323 radial engine; the former was fitted with a supercharger, an enlarged rudder, and twin tailplane bracing struts.

 By the end of 1937, a pre-production batch of HS 126A-0s had been completed; these were broadly similar to the third prototype.
-The first production standard Hs 126A-1s came of Henschel's production line in early 1938; this model differed from the pre-production aircraft mainly in terms of their fitout, being powered by a BMW 132Dc radial and equipped with a single fixed Zeiss camera in the rear fuselage bay as well as provisions for armaments, including a pair of machine guns and a Hardpoint#Bomb_rack.
+The first production standard Hs 126A-1s came of Henschel's production line in early 1938; this model differed from the pre-production aircraft mainly in terms of their fitout, being powered by a BMW 132Dc radial and equipped with a single fixed Zeiss camera in the rear fuselage bay as well as provisions for armaments, including a pair of machine guns and a hardpoint bomb rack.
 During early 1938, several Hs 126s were delivered to the reconniassance Lehrgruppe for service evaluation.
-During these evaluation flight, it was determined that the type possessed favourable flying characteristics and extremely good short-field performance.
+During these evaluation flights, it was determined that the type possessed favourable flying characteristics and extremely good short-field performance.

 During mid 1939, the improved Hs 126B-1 commenced production; this variant was powered by a Bramo 323 radial and accordingly possessed greater performance when flown at high altitudes along with improved short-field performance, as well as VHF radio apparatus.
 A total of 257 Hs 126s had been delivered to the Luftwaffe by the start of the Second World War.
 Production of the Hs 126 was terminated during January 1941.